 He is a teaching assistant in graduate and undergraduate courses at MIT’s Department of Architecture and a studio instructor at the AA Visiting School New York.
 His personal work has been published and presented internationally in both scientific and design venues such as the Journal ‘Building and Environment’, 3D Printing and Additive Manufacturing, ACADIA, Ars Electronica and the Experimental Architecture Biennial in Prague.
 An updated list of publications of design and architectural technology research can be found here and exhibitions here.

-He received his master’s degree in Integrative Technologies and Architectural Design Research with distinction from the University of Stuttgart and holds a bachelor’s in architecture from ETH Zurich, where he conducted research at the BLOCK RESEARCH GROUP, the Institute for Computational Design and Construction (ICD), the Institute of Building Structures and Structural Design (ITKE) and was a designer at the lightweight composite construction company FibR.
-He previously worked for ZAHA HADID ARCHITECTS in London, where he was involved in projects across all scales and design research in the inhouse ZHA|CODE research group.
+He graduated with a Master of Science in Media Arts and Science from the MIT Media Lab where he was part of the Mediated Matter Group as a Research Assistant.
+Previously, he received his master’s degree in Integrative Technologies and Architectural Design Research with distinction from the University of Stuttgart and holds a bachelor’s in architecture from ETH Zurich, where he conducted research at the Block Research Group, the Institute for Computational Design and Construction (ICD), the Institute of Building Structures and Structural Design (ITKE) and was a designer at the lightweight composite construction company FibR.
+He previously worked for Zaha Hadid Architects in London, where he was involved in projects across all scales and design research in the inhouse ZHA|CODE research group.

 Presidential Fellowship at MIT 2020/2021, Scholar of the Norman Foster Foundations ‘Robotics Atelier’ 2019, Frei Otto Award 2017 by the Architects and Engineering Federation of Stuttgart AIV, Sonderpreis by the German Wood Council Deutscher Förderpreis Holzbau 2019 and nomination of the animated Short ‘Fragile’ at the swiss film festival for young filmmakers in Zurich 2011.